AhmedElsh3rawy/grpcalc/README.md

 - Start the server `pnpm run:server`

-- Run the client `pnpm run:client`
+- Run the client for testing the service `pnpm run:client`